Myvar/RustIDE/README.md

 A Rust lang IDE, it's that simple.

 # Fetures
-- Project management(build on cargo)
+- Project management(builded on top cargo)
 - Syntax highlighting
 - Debug (limited for now, includes building, and running)
 - crates.io support (like NuGet, but for Rust)